fharper/awesome-supernote/README.md

 ### Automations
 - [Automatically uploading the daily NYT crossword to a Supernote](https://nathanbuchar.com/automatically-uploading-the-nyt-crossword-supernote/)

+### Chauvet
+Chauvet is the name of the operating system of Supernote.
+It is possible for you to [join their beta program](https://www.reddit.com/r/Supernote/comments/mwm3bx/early_testers_program_apply_for_early_testing_of/), to test new features before they are releases to everyone.
+Be careful though, it may break things.

 ### Icons
 This section contains `.note` files with drawing and icons you can easily select, copy and paste in your own notes.
 To use them, you need to download the `.note` file, and add it to your `Note` folder with the cloud you use for syncing your device.
 You won't be able to send most of them by email because of the file size.